 - You may be issued a new grant with a new schedule for this amount or more in the new company’s shares.

 - They could be converted to cash and paid out over time.

 - They could be canceled.

-- Holdback: This occurs when part of your vested value is held back, though this is usually just for founders or executives.
-Holdbacks often have their own vesting schedules and specific terms.
-These incentivize the founder to stay on for a certain amount of time.
+This means part of your vested value is temporarily retained by the acquiring company, though this is usually just for founders or executives.
+Holdbacks often have their own vesting schedules and specific terms that incentivize the founder to stay on at the new company for a certain amount of time.

-Triggers: If you’re a senior employee, executive, or founder, you may receive different terms and potential deal-closing bonuses.
+If you’re a senior employee, executive, or founder, you may receive different terms and potential deal-closing bonuses.

-- Single trigger: This usually means all your stock vests upon “change of control” (basically an acquisition or IPO) at the company.
+- Single trigger: This usually means all your stock vests upon change of control (basically an acquisition or IPO) at the company.

 What to look for when you get issued equity